Wind-WindKids/winding/samples/storycats/winding.md

 part3_ravy_parents: landscape-orientation
 --
 “My parents told me stories.
-But they never taught me how, And it was hard to believe,” Ravy said.
+But they never taught me how, and it was hard to believe,” Ravy said.

 @image:
 Ravy sits, tail curled, eyes bright, a few silver sparks flickering around his ears.
 Foxy and Trixy look at him, intrigued.
 The garden is now vibrant with red and orange flowers and lush greenery.
 Butterflies and birds are flying.
 Low trees with flowers on the horizon are blossoming.
 Sky a clear blue with white clouds.

-Two distant raven shapes hinted in the sky like memories.

 --
 part3_ravy_raven: landscape-orientation
 --
-“And they never taught me how,” he added.

-He shimmered into a young raven
+Ravy shimmered into a young raven
 and joined Windy above the meadow.

 @image:
-A black, glossy raven lifts off; emerald loops and inky arcs twine together.
+A black, glossy raven lifts off, wings wide, feathers catching light.
+Windy hovers nearby, wings a blur.
+Foxy and Trixy look up, amazed.
+The garden is now vibrant with flowers and greenery.
+Butterflies and birds are flying.
+Low trees with flowers on the horizon are blossoming.
+Sky a clear blue with white clouds.

 --
 part3_mickey_arrives: landscape-orientation
 --
-Mickey padded over, tail high.
+Mickey padded over, tail high, to join them.

 “I know I can be a mouse,”  he said.

 @image:
-A fluffy bright white cat approaches, eyes bright, tiny silver sparks flickering around his paws.
+Foxy and Trixy look at Mickey, a fluffy white kitten approaching, eyes bright, tiny silver sparks flickering around his paws.
+A garden that blends into a forest edge—no fences, rounded friendly foliage.
+A narrow shallow stream with smooth stones, sedge, and mint; wildflowers (daisies, pinks, small blues) in the grass.
+The garden is now vibrant fool bloom with flowers and greenery.
+Butterflies and birds are flying.
+Low trees with flowers on the horizon are blossoming.
+There are monkeys swinging in the trees.
+A few ravens flying high.
+A few hummingbirds darting through.
+A couple of zebras drinking from the stream.
+A few cats playing and grooming.Sky a clear blue with white clouds.
+Sunlit highlights glow; cool greens rest in shade.
+No browns or heavy blacks—only clean, airy color with a gentle shimmer.

 --
-part3_trixy_hummer: landscape-orientation
+part3_trixy_bats_at_copyright: landscape-orientation
 --
 “No, you can't!”
 Trixy laughed.

 @image:
-Trixy bats at a floating © letter; Mickey looks puzzled, a few silver sparks fading.
+Trixy bats at floating © letters; Mickey looks puzzled, ears back.
+Foxy laughts.
+The garden is now vibrant with flowers and greenery.
+Butterflies and birds are flying.
+Low trees with flowers on the horizon are blossoming.
+Sky a clear blue with white clouds.
+Butterflies and birds are flying.
+Low trees with flowers on the horizon are blossoming.
+A couple of squirrels chattering.
+There are monkeys swinging in the trees.
+Birds on the branches and in the air.
+A few hummingbirds darting through.
+A couple of squirrels chattering.
+A couple of zebras drinking from the stream.
+A few cats playing and grooming.Sky a clear blue with white clouds.
+Sunlit highlights glow; cool greens rest in shade.
+No browns or heavy blacks—only clean, airy color with a gentle shimmer.

 --